UQComputingSociety/uqcsbot-slack/CONTRIBUTING.md

 ## Got a Question or Problem?

-If you would like to chat about the question in real-time, you can reach out via [our slack channel](https://uqcs.slack.com/).
+If you would like to chat about the question in real-time, you can reach out via [our slack](https://uqcs.slack.com/) and ask for help on any of the following appropriate channels:

+* \#bot-testing - For any bot-related questions (APIs, interaction)
+* \#python - For any language specific questions
+* \#projects - For any general implementation questions

 ## How Can I Contribute?